rosedj1/CMSOfficeHours/Programming/Linux/Basics.md

 man -k <cmd>        # Shows you the manual for the command.

 # Step it up a notch:
-head <file>  # Print the last 10 lines in the file. tail <file>  # Print the last 10 lines in the file. head -n 2 <file>   # Print the first 2 lines in the file. tail -n 15 <file>  # Print the last 15 lines in the file. tail -n +7 <file>  # Print ALL lines from line 7 onward.
+head <file>        # Print the last 10 lines in the file. head -n 2 <file>   # Print the first 2 lines in the file. tail <file>        # Print the last 10 lines in the file. tail -f file.txt   # Keeps printing output as it's appended to file.txt. tail -n 15 <file>  # Print the last 15 lines in the file. tail -n +7 <file>  # Print ALL lines from line 7 onward.

->   # The "redirection" operator.
-Sends output somewhere.
-|   # The "pipe" operator.
-Makes one command's output another's input.

-# Examples:
-# Pipe the output of `ls` into the `grep` command:
-ls -l | grep "Apr" > somefile.txt
-command-name 2> errors.txt

-# Send command1's output to out.txt and the errout to err.txt.
-command1 > out.txt 2> err.txt

-cmd 2>&1 | tee log.txt

 scp  # Secure copy from one computer to another. scp <source> <dest>	# the remote <source> or <dest> should be of the form: user@server:/path/to/file